Cold Weather Activities in NYC

 Shopping at Century 21 Department Store

-Bowling is one of those tried-and-true winter activities everyone will enjoy.
-If you're up for an afternoon (or night) of fun, try Bowlmor Lanes in Times Square, a huge bowling alley right in the middle of everything.
+Bowling is the ultimate rainy day pastime - it's one of those tried-and-true winter activities everyone will enjoy.
+If you're up for an afternoon (or night) of fun, try Bowlmor Lanes in Times Square, a huge bowling alley in the middle of the New York City buzz.
+This spot is perfect for beginners and pros alike, with great cocktails and tasty fare.

 Indulge at the Chocolate Room

-Get lost at the Metropolitan Museum of Art
+Get lost in creativity at the Metropolitan Museum of Art

-Much to nobody's surprise, one of the world's largest museums boasts with an impressive collection of art.
-The Metropolitan Museum of Art is so big that you you can easily get lost here for hours without seeing 10% of the space.
+Much to nobody's surprise, one of the world's largest museums boasts an impressive collection of art.
+The Metropolitan Museum of Art is so big that you could easily spend hours here without seeing 10% of the space.
 It's been said that if you look at every piece of art at the Met for a minute, it would take you 3 years to see the whole museum.

 Continue reading